ricardoyanez/grazing/README.md

 ## Amos - Bessel Functions

 The Amos routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
-Necessary changes are distributed as a patch.
+Any changes to the original codes are distributed as patches.

 <ins>REFERENCE</ins>